nla-group/classix-matlab/README.md

-`classix.m` has three output parameters: `label,` `explain,` `out.` The first one, the vector `label,` contains the cluster label of each data point.
-We can use it to produce a scatter plot via `scatter(data(:,1),data(:,2),20,label,"filled").` But we actually don't have to do that manually: the `explain` function provides us with a textual summary of the performed clustering, and conveniently produces a scatter plot as well:
+`classix.m` has three output parameters: `label, explain, out`.
+The first one, the vector `label`, contains the cluster label of each data point.
+We can use it to produce a scatter plot via `scatter(data(:,1),data(:,2),20,label,"filled")`.
+But we actually don't have to do that manually: the `explain` function provides us with a textual summary of the performed clustering, and conveniently produces a scatter plot as well: